jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 This workflow is fine for a total newcomer.
 When I first started using Terraform, I primarily wanted to learn to write the code to create resources.
 For me, using (a much older version of) this guide helped keep the focus on learning the HashiCorp Configuration Language (HCL) Terraform uses.
 Although the workflow was simplified (which I didn't realize at the time), I still managed to see infrastructure running in the cloud within minutes.
 It was great.

 Great as it was, the getting started guide is not a guide for operating Terraform in the real world.
-Any attempt to automate the simplified workflow falls flat at the `apply` step.
+Any attempt to automate the simplified workflow, falls flat at the `apply` step.
 In the simplified workflow the `apply` step is interactive, and interactivity is simply a killer in an automated environment.
 The usual response to this problem seems to be to ask, "How do we make the `apply` command non-interactive?"
 I would argue that this is the wrong question.
 It's much better to understand _why_ `apply` is interactive by default.

 I summarized Terraform's steps for managing infrastructure.
-In the simplified workflow, Terraform compresses all actions into the single execution of `terraform apply`.
+In the simplified workflow, Terraform compresses all actions into the single execution of the `apply` command.
 When invoking `apply` with default arguments, Terraform happily runs all the steps up until "creating a plan" and store the resulting plan _in memory_.
 Terraform then shows you the plan and asks you to confirm that you would like to use the plan to make changes to your infrastructure.
 Terraform's default safety mechanism is you, the DevOps person who just invoked the command.
 Terraform cannot review the plan, think it over, and make the right decision about whether the changes are safe.
 It relies on _you_ for that decision.
 To apply the plan, you type `yes` and hit enter, and Terraform begins the actual infrastructure changes.

 To run Terraform in a pipeline in the real world, where screwing up your infrastructure has real-world consequences like bankruptcy and unemployment, you must solve for two constraints: